Skip to navigation Skip to content

 The new claim process will attempt a datalink with the Department of Home Affairs.
 If successful, the datalink will automatically record a customer and child's visa and movement information from 1 September 1994, and grants of Australian citizenship where available.

 Where the datalink is unsuccessful, residence information will be recorded manually.
 If the Department of Home Affairs has provided the information, it will take precedence over any conflicting information provided by the customer.
-Once the Department of Home Affairs record matches with Centrelink, ongoing updates to movement information and visa changes will automatically record on the customer or child's record.
+When the Department of Home Affairs record matches with Centrelink, ongoing updates to movement information and visa changes will be automatically recorded.

 The customer must provide and verify information about residence prior to 1 September 1994, where necessary.
 Ask customers to provide a passport number to help verify the Department of Home Affairs information.

-The Resources page contains information about the E306FY - FTB NARWP cannot be determined error, examples of PPL and DAP residence requirements and explanations of NARWP exemptions.
+The Resources page contains information about the E306FY - FTB NARWP cannot be determined error, examples of PPL residence requirements and explanations of NARWP exemptions.

 Newly Arrived Resident's Waiting Period (NARWP) and Qualifying Residence Period